 I also got invited to demonstrations in Paris.
-I took part to peace talks in the Middle-East.
-I sat through hearings of rape victims.
+I took part in peace talks in the Middle-East.
+I sat through the hearings of rape victims.
 I saw mass graves in Syria.
 I attended Nazi rallies in Germany.
 But I should have guessed "major events" was not only meant positively.

 For my 42nd, I sat next to generals leading children soldiers in Yemen.
 On my 59th, I dined with the CEOs of companies spilling oil along the coasts of the world.
 I lost count of those people between two transatlantic flights... or maybe it was on the Bullet Train in Japan.

 Since I joined, I have not set foot home even once.
-I should have listened to the the office and sold the place and all my belongings before it all started.
-I should have done it, and severed all my social contacts and friendships as the same time.
+I should have listened to the office and sold the place and all my belongings before it all started.
+I should have done it, and severed all my social contacts and friendships at the same time.